Lenddo/android-lenddo-onboarding/README.md

 ## Getting Started

 1. First make sure you have all the requirements.
 See the [Requirements](#requirements) section below.
 2. Successfully run the SDK in a simple loan app.
-See the [Installation](#installation) section below.
+See the [Installation update with screenshot](#installation-update-with-screenshot) section below.
 3. Add the Lenddo SDK libraries to your own application.
 4. Test and deploy